jie-meng/Lunar/README.md

 On MacOS

-- Run `./luaexec deploy_on_mac.lua` on terminal to make Lunar.dmg (Follow command tips to give correct information)
+- Run `./luaexec deploy_on_mac.lua` on terminal to make Lunar.dmg

+- In the making-dmg step, you'll need to give some information:

+    - `Please input libqscintilla2_qt5.13.dylib dir:` You need to input the ibqscintilla2_qt5.13.dylib installed directory, something like `/Users/XXX/programs/Qt5.7.1/5.7/clang_64/lib`

+    - `Deploy as dmg? (y/n)`
+        - Type `y` for generate dmg.
+Then you got Lunar.dmg.
+        - Type `n` for not generate dmg, then you only got a Lunar.app, you can run `./luaexec replace_current_lunar_on_mac.lua` to replace /Applications/Lunar.app with this one.
+This is very useful when you want perform a quick-test after some modification and build.

 ### Install Lunar ###